timlautk/BigDataAlgorithms/README.md

 # Big Data Algorithms, Techniques and Platforms
-Hadoop and MapReduce Exercises for the Course "Big Data Algorithms, Techniques and Platforms" at Ecole Centrale Paris, by LAU TSZ KIT, tsz-kit.lau@student.ecp.fr
+Hadoop and MapReduce Exercises for the Course "Big Data Algorithms, Techniques and Platforms" at Ecole Centrale Paris, by LAU Tsz Kit, tsz-kit.lau@student.ecp.fr

 Question 2.7: GetContentCSV.java